jon-harper/clock-3/docs/assembly/z_axis/bed_frame.md

 ---
-title: Bed Assembly
+title: Bed Frame Assembly
-summary: Instructions on assembling the heated bed.
+summary: Instructions on assembling the frame for the heated bed.
 authors: Jon Harper
 date: 2022-04-11
 ---